-Sarvin Parviz (she/her) is a multi-genre writer & multimedia artist born in Tehran, Iran.
-Her repertoire includes poetry, fiction, nonfiction, libretti, plays, collages, mixed-media paintings, time-based art, installation and photography.
+Sarvin Parviz (she/her) is a multi-genre writer & interdisciplinary artist born in Tehran, Iran.
+Her repertoire includes poetry, fiction, nonfiction, libretti, plays, collages, mixed-media paintings, time-based art, installations and photography.
 She is the winner of Graduate and Professional Council Award in Creative Activities (2024) and a semifinalist in the European Opera-directing Prize (2025) who developed her first opera at Guerilla Opera Writing Collective (2025).
-Her song cycle, S(or)i, was developed at FUSE: Collaborations in Song and had its world premiere at MIT in 2025.
-Her work has appeared in The Common, Fractured Lit, Grain Magazine, The Indianapolis Review, Apple Valley Review among others.
-She holds an MFA from Southern Illinois University Carbondale and currently is based in Saint Louis where she hosts and organizes a monthly community reading series.
-As usual, she is working on multiple projects, one of which is a collection of micro-fiction.
+Her song cycle, S(or)i, was developed at FUSE: Collaborations in Song and had its world premiere at MIT in 2025 and her new song-cycle will be premiered in Boston in Fall 2026.

 After the Next Goodbye Party, Storm Cellar, Issue 11.2 (print edition/ebook)